 ICE: Let’s say you have a recent injury like twisting your ankle, or in our case, wrenching your back.
 The tissues are inflamed and swollen.
 The swollen tissues press on your nerve endings, and you get pain.
 So we need to bring the swelling down.
 Ice will help (along with some anti-inflammatory like Tylenol or Advil).
 Use an ice pack, or if that’s not available, a frozen bag of peas.
 Place on the injured area for 20 minutes.
 Remove for 15 minutes.
 Repeat this for 3 to 4 hours.
 Ice will help with inflammation for the first 48 hours when the injury first happens.
 After that, the benefits subside.

 HEAT: Now suppose you go to your aerobic class or do some gardening and overdo it.
 Your muscles are sore.
 This is when heat, and again, some pain reliever like Tylenol or Advil will help.
-Heat helps relax and loosen tight muscles.
+The heat helps relax and loosen tight muscles.
 It also helps bring blood flow to the area which will speed healing.
 Don’t use heat when you have an acute injury since that’ll bring more blood to the area which will actually increase the swelling and pain.
 (See ICE above) Use a heating pad on low so you don’t injure your skin, portable heat wraps like ThermaCare, or soak in a tub of hot water.
 And don’t use a heating pad for extended periods or overnight.